VPI-EMG introductory remarks

 1. Publication

-The publishing date given on the module cover sheet indicates the month and year in which a new or revised module was made available to the recipients of the VPI-EMG in the base German version.
+The publishing date of the VPI-EMG given on the cover sheet indicates the month and year of the publication of the base German version.

-This date is also given in the section ‘Module changes and publications’.
+This date is also given in the section ‘Changes and publications of the VPI-EMG’.

-All translations are based on the German version, which is translated into the various language versions of the VPI-EMG.
-A new or revised module will only be published by VERS once both the French and English versions are available in addition to the German version.
+The German version forms the basis for every translation of the VPI-EMG.
+A new edition of the VPI-EMG will only be published by VERS once both the French and English versions are available in addition to the German version.

 2. Edition